 FERC has established rules requiring all public utilities that own, operate or control transmission facilities to file standard procedures and standard agreements governing interconnection services for "large" generators producing over 20 MW (Order No. 2003 & Order No. 2003-A - Large Generator Interconnections) and for "small" generators producing less than 20 MW (Order No. 2006, Order No. 2006-A & Order No. 2006-B - Small Generator Interconnections).
 The NYISO OATT includes Large Generation Interconnection Procedures and a Large Generation Interconnection Agreement consistent with Order Nos.
 2003 and 2003-A and Small Generation Interconnection Procedures and a Small Generation Interconnection Agreement consistent with Order Nos.
-2006, 2006-A and 2006-B. As LIPA is not a "public utility" under the FPA, it has no direct obligation to comply with the Commission's interconnections procedures.
-However, as part of its participation in the NYISO, LIPA voluntarily complies with the NYISO's generator interconnection procedures for interconnections at the transmission system level.
-LIPA continues to administer the interconnection process for all generators connecting to its distribution facilities under its own tariff and procedures.
+2006, 2006, 2006-A and 2006-B. As LIPA is not a "public utility" under the FPA, it has no direct obligation to comply with the Commission's interconnections procedures.
+However, as part of its participation in the NYISO, LIPA voluntarily complies with the NYISO's generator interconnection procedures for interconnection governection facilities under its own tariff and procedures.
 LIPA also has adopted revisions to its own generator interconnection procedures to be complementary to the NYISO process.

-Recently, FERC issued Order No. 845, "Reform of Generator Interconnection Procedures and Agreements," and the related rehearing order, Order No. 845-A, which adopts changes primarily focused on facilitating the integration of renewable resources and otherwise streamlining the interconnection review and authorization process.
+In Order No. 845, "Reform of Generator Interconnection Procedures and Agreements," and the related rehearing order, Order No. 845-A, FERC adopted changes primarily focused on facilitating the integration of renewable resources and otherwise streamlining the interconnection review and authorization process.
 Most notably, as a part of this proceeding, FERC has adopted a rule permitting interconnection customers to exercise an option to build any required interconnection facilities and stand-alone network upgrades to the transmission provider's system.
 NYISO has submitted a compliance filing to FERC to revise its governing interconnection rules in accordance with these orders which FERC partially accepted on February 20, 2020.
-LIPA has been monitoring the NYISO's development of this compliance filing and has participated in the proceedings.
+LIPA has been monitoring the NYISO's development of rules in compliance with these FERC orders and participates in the proceedings.